evocn/evocn.github.io/content/thoughts/journal.md

 And would that restore the former glory?
 Or is there nothing left to be saved?

 7/29/2024

 ---
-## Are Role-playing games the right tool?
-Tabletop role-playing games are too complicated of an activity to analyze in any meaningful way, so for the sake of discussion, I'll provide a limited definition, and just speak to that:

-> A Role-playing game is an activity in which a person tries to understand another person or state of being.

-Question: do the role-playing games we play actually engage with that definition?

-In many obvious ways, I manage to succeed at this goal.
-My players play characters with intimacy, sensitivity, and empathy.
-We learn about things at the table.
-About eachother, and also about the spirit of others.

-But I have always felt the the role-playing game is flawed in a particular way: it is performative.
-In its nature, the player is always compelled towards bigger, theatrical performances, with a captive audience to listen.

-Life is most often learned in silence and solitude.
-I don't know if I've had a tenth as many beautiful thoughts with others around, or while I'm working.
-For insight, for empathy,a soul needs quiet.

-This is where the game can't go.
-So what fills in the gap?
-Maybe reading, or meditation?
-Perhaps the game is like the last train.
-It can get you to the end of the tracks, to the foot of the mountain, and you make the rest of the journey on foot.

-7/26/2024

----
 ## "A Game a Week"